PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/CurryHunter.md

 ## Troubleshooting

 Very rarely, your Pokémon can give you a berry or an ingredient.
-This can cause the program to keep talking to the Pokémon during an entiere cooking curry routine, but the program will recover from that.
+This can cause the program to keep talking to the Pokémon during an entire cooking curry routine, but the program will recover from that.

 The program was created based on Glimwood Tangle's encounters.
 As each Pokémon behave in a different way, this program may or may not work on other locations.
-Some Pokémons, such as grubbin,  blipbug, caterpie, are really slow, and will require to slow down the program.
-Some others, like stunfisk, are low on the ground, and even though the program should attract them most of the time, it will not get them 100% of the time.
+Some Pokémon, such as Grubbin, Blipbug, Caterpie, are really slow, and will require to slow down the program.
+Some others, like Stunfisk, are low on the ground, and even though the program should attract them most of the time, it will not get them 100% of the time.
 Different implementations will soon be released to allow the program to adapt to the location.

 <hr>